Macetown 4WD Road For ATV Riding

 The start of the Macetown 4WD Road is not signed and is not immediately obvious.
 As you are coming down the road to the parking area, the 4WD road is slightly to the right heading towards a creek crossing on the way to the main Arrow River.

 Overall, Macetown 4WD Road is the 3rd most popular ATV riding trail of all 10 ATV trails in New Zealand.
-Several of the better atv trails are nearby Macetown 4WD Road including Queenstown Hill and Skippers Canyon.
+Several of the better atv trails are nearby Macetown 4WD Road including Skippers Canyon and Queenstown Hill.